Another habit that may be evaluated is our emotions. When we are presented with a stressful situation, it may be a habit to feel fear or worry.

 We can change doubt, fear, and worry to confidence, security, and hope.

 It is not necessary to get angry, frustrated, or irritable.
-It is not necessary to have doubt, fear, or worry.
+It is not required to have doubt, fear, or worry.
 We can take control of our reactions.

 Sounds simple but is not necessarily easy.
 The hard part is the 20, 30, 40, or more years of the tendency to react this way.